satori-reasoning/satori-reasoning.github.io/content/blog/satori-swe/index.md

 ![ablation_rl_evolution](/img/swe-satori/ablation_rl_evolution.png)

 ### **Do our SFT and RL Models Monotonically Improve Reward Scores over Iterations?**
 We further analyze the evolutionary behavior of the SFT and RL models by measuring the average reward score of the patch samples generated at each iteration.
-As shown in the Figure, although the SFT model learns to iteratively improve reward scores, it relies on the reward model to select high-quality conditioning examples to achieve significant improvements.
+As shown in the figure, although the SFT model learns to iteratively improve reward scores, it relies on the reward model to select high-quality conditioning examples to achieve significant improvements.
 In contrast, the RL model trained with potential-based reward naturally learns to self-evolve without any external guidance.
 Its reward scores improve monotonically across iterations.
 ![rm_score](/img/swe-satori/rm_score.png)

 ### **Evolutionary Test-time Scaling v.s.
 Other Test-time Scaling Methods.**
 Next, we further compare evolutionary test-time scaling with other test-time scaling methods.
 Starting from the RL model, we first randomly sample $N={5, 10, 15, 20, 25, 50}$ patch samples and let the reward model and unit tests select the best sample among the subsets.
 Also starting from the RL model, we let the model perform self-evolution with $K=5$ samples per iteration, up to four iterations ($20$ samples in total).
-The test-time scaling results presented in the Figure demonstrate both efficiency and effectiveness of evolutionary test-time scaling.
+The test-time scaling results presented in the figure demonstrate both efficiency and effectiveness of evolutionary test-time scaling.
 ![scaling_methods](/img/swe-satori/scaling_methods.png)